ianb/personal-history-archive/docs/activity-schema.md

 `sourceId`: the id of the visit that lead to this visit.
 This may come from the VisitItem.referringVisitId (but won't match that ID, as we don't use the browserVisitId as our primary key).

-`sourceLinkUrl`: the URL the user clicked on that lead to this page, as from `a.href`.
-Null if unknown or no link appeared to be the source. ([TODO](https://github.com/ianb/personal-history-archive/issues/60))
+`sourceClickHref`: the URL the user clicked on that lead to this page, as from `a.href`.
+Null if unknown or no link appeared to be the source.

-`sourceLinkText`: if a click led to this page, the `a.textContent` of that link.
+`sourceClickText`: if a click led to this page, the `a.textContent` of that link.
 Null if unknown or no link appeared to be the source.
-May be `""`. ([TODO](https://github.com/ianb/personal-history-archive/issues/60))
+May be `""`.

 `transition`: a string from [TransitionType](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/API/history/TransitionType): `link`, `typed`, `auto_bookmark`, `auto_subframe` (unlikely, as we don't track frames), `manual_subframe` (also unlikely), `generated`, `auto_toplevel`, `form_submit`, `reload`, `keyword`, `keyword_generated`.